meteor-digital/github-actions/actions/deploy-to-host/README.md

 # Deploy to Host Action

-A production-ready GitHub Action for deploying applications to remote hosts using proven deployment patterns from the LensOnline project.
+A production-ready GitHub Action for deploying applications to remote hosts using proven deployment patterns.

 ## Features